sgccs/timetablegenerator/README.md

 - ### Prerequisites

-Before running the script, ensure you have:
+Before running the script(generator.py), ensure you have:
 - **Python 3.7+** installed on your machine.
 - Required Python packages installed (see [Requirements](#requirements)).